McPherson County sees record-breaking deer collisions

 One of those collisions was his own deputy.

-“On my way out to take care of businesses I ended up striking a dear,” said Jacob Pearson, a McPherson Sheriff deputy.
+“On my way out to take care of businesses, I ended up striking a dear,” said deputy Jacob Pearson.

 “It is so quick.
 I mean, it is like a bullet, it’s right there in front of you,” said Montagne.